3 October 2016, Washington, DC October 4, 2016

 The Trump hotel, on 12th and Pennsylvania, is the Old Post Office Pavilion.
 Mr. Trump’s real-estate company signed a 60-year lease for the property for the express purpose of converting it into a hotel.

 The vandal was videoed in broad daylight, and his actions were posted by the twitter account, @AngryBlackManDC, and multiple news outlets.
-He was a male wearing a yellow shirt, dark pants, white sneakers, a white hat, and he appeared to be carrying a satchel.
+He was a male wearing a yellow shirt, dark pants, white sneakers, and a white hat, and he appeared to be carrying a satchel.
 Several passers by called out to the man as he left the scene, making his way toward the Federal Triangle Metro building.

 USA Today posted video of interviews with African American passers by in front of the graffiti, all of whom said that such vandalism was not the right way to protest.
 One was a Trump supporter, too young to vote, and the other was of voting age.
 The hotel had placed boards up over the graffiti, and a hotel spokesperson said the police were investigating.